Will interest rates drop? Tembo's base rate predictions

 Senior Mortgage Advisor at Tembo

-Here's what a base rate cut could mean for mortgage rates:
+Here's what the base rate rise could mean for you:

 You might also like: How long should I fix my mortgage for?